AlexNabokikh/nix-config/README.md

 In practice, that means:

 - every `.nix` file under `modules/` is a top-level module of the flake-parts configuration, auto-imported by [`import-tree`](https://github.com/vic/import-tree)
-- each file represents a single feature
+- each file represents a single feature and declares its own named composite `flake.modules.<class>.<feature>`
-- a feature that applies to multiple configuration classes lives in **one file at the root of `modules/`** and declares all the classes it touches in that one file (e.g. `fonts.nix` declares both `darwin.base` and `homeManager.base` contributions)
+- a feature that applies to multiple configuration classes lives in **one file at the root of `modules/`** and declares one composite per class it touches (e.g. `fonts.nix` declares both `darwin.fonts` and `homeManager.fonts`)
 - a feature that applies to only one class lives in that class's subdirectory: `modules/nixos/`, `modules/darwin/`, or `modules/programs/` (home-manager)
+- `modules/base.nix` is the single composition point: it imports every feature composite into `nixos.base`, `darwin.base`, and `homeManager.base`
-- hosts compose features by importing them directly — no intermediate layer
+- hosts compose features by importing the base modules plus any opt-in extras (e.g. `nixos.hyprland`, `nixos.gaming`) — no intermediate layer

 The simplest mental model is: